 District Project Management Unit (DPMU) at district level

-District Project Management Units are a small group of people positioned at the District level to oversee training and coordination.
-Personnel required for the DPMU need to have the skill- sets in the areas of training, handholding.
+District Project Management Units are small group of people positioned at the District level to oversee training and co-ordination.
+Personnel required for the DPMU need to have skill- sets in the areas of training, handholding.
 SPMU is empowered to provide the manpower through outsourcing as the need arises to DPMU.

 Various impediments are coming forth in the expenditure monitoring part due to classification and mapping issues.

 The implementation was expected to better cash management for government, transparency in public expenditure and real-time information on resource availability and utilization across schemes.
 This is not happening due to a general interim in the public administrative system that has clogged the state.

 Budget Estimation Allocation Monitoring System (BEAMS)

 In 2017, Government of Jammu and Kashmir introduced what it called the Budget Estimation Allocation Monitoring System (BEAMS) with the objective of facilitating easy co-ordination among the Drawing and Disbursing Officer, Head of Departments, respective Departments, Finance Department and State Treasuries/PAO offices through an Electronic Platform.
 The BEAMS is an online computerized system to distribute the budget and to authorize expenditure.